-For the 2022/23 tax year, if the value of an estate is less than £325,000, known as the 'nil-rate band', no IHT is due.
+For the current tax year, if the value of an estate is less than £325,000, known as the 'nil-rate band', no IHT is due.
 For IHT purposes, not all gifts are considered outside of an estate immediately.
 Some may be considered when calculating IHT for up to seven years, which are known as 'potentially exempt transfers' (PET).

-If there is IHT to be paid because an estate exceeds the thresholds, some gifts are taxed on a sliding scale depending on when they were given:
+If there is IHT to be paid because an estate exceeds the thresholds, some gifts are taxed on a sliding scale (known as taper relief) depending on when they were given: